Asuran (2019 film)

 Asuran was released in theatres on 4 October 2019.
 The film was a commercial success at the box office.
 The film won two awards at the 67th National Film Awards—Best Feature Film in Tamil and Best Actor (Dhanush).
-It was one among the ten Indian films to be screened at the 78th Golden Globe Awards (2021) under the Best Foreign Film category.
+It was one of the ten Indian films to be screened at the 78th Golden Globe Awards (2021) under the Best Foreign Film category.
 It was also screened at the 51st International Film Festival of India in the Indian Panorama section.
 The film was remade in Telugu as Narappa (2021).

 Plot

-In the late 1970s Tirunelveli, a man and a boy are trekking across a river, carrying homemade bombs.
-In another part of the village, a woman, man and a girl are also hiding from the police.
+In the late 1970s, in Kovilpatti, a man and a boy are trekking across a river, carrying homemade bombs.
+In another part of the village, a woman, a man, and a girl are also hiding from the police.

 Past: The narrator reveals that the man is Sivasaami and the boy is his son Chidambaram.
-In contrast, the woman, man, and child are Sivasaami's wife, Pachaiyamma, her brother Murugesan and daughter Lakshmi.
+In contrast, the woman, man, and child are Sivasaami's wife, Pachaiyamma, her brother Murugesan and her daughter Lakshmi.
 They also had an older son called Velmurugan.
 They are a family of farmers living in Thekkoor (lit. southern village).
-Sivasaami has a close relationship with his older son but is distant, almost abusive with Chidambaram.
+Sivasaami has a close relationship with his older son but is distant, and almost abusive with Chidambaram.
 Sivasaami's family, along with most residents of Thekkoor, are Dalits.
-Narasimhan is an upper-caste landlord from Vadakoor (lit. northern village), who needs Sivasaami's 3 acres of land for a factory, to which the family is against selling, especially Velmurugan.
+Narasimhan is an upper-caste landlord from Vadakoor (lit. northern village), who needs Sivasaami's 3 acres of land for a factory, which the family is against selling, especially Velmurugan.

 Pachaiyamma is attacked by one of Narasimhan's sons, to which Velmurugan retaliates by severely injuring him and his men and gets imprisoned consequently.
 Sivasaami pleads with Narasimhan to get Velmurugan released, and in reply, Narasimhan asks Sivasaami to prostrate before every male resident of the landlord's village as atonement.
 When Velmurugan hears of his father's humiliation, he beats Narasimhan with a slipper.
-In revenge, Narasimhan's henchmen, led by a hunter Kariyan, behead Velmurugan and dumps his headless body naked in their field.
-Pachaiyamma is broken with inability to even complain because of the missing head as evidence and after a year, Chidambaram is compelled to kill Narasimhan in revenge.
+In revenge, Narasimhan's henchmen, led by a hunter named Kariyan, behead Velmurugan and dump his headless body naked in their field.
+Pachaiyamma is broken with the inability to even complain because of the missing head as evidence and after a year, Chidambaram is compelled to kill Narasimhan in revenge.
 Sivasaami sees the killing, cuts the street lights there, and tells the family, where they flee with Chidambaram.

 Present: Kariyan is asked to find the pair, tracks them down, and almost kills Chidambaram.
 Sivasaami defeats them all but kills none.
-While the two recovers, Sivasaami explains why he spared their lives.
+While the two recover, Sivasaami explains why he spared their lives.

 Past: 20 years before, he was a village-famous moonshine brewer and trusted servant to Viswanathan, a landlord.
 One day, he convinces his boss to employ Pandiyan, Viswanathan's distant relative, as a clerk.
 Sivasaami's brother Murugan and Venugopal Seshadri, a Brahmin Communist lawyer, are attempting to regain their community's Panchami land from landlords who had seized it illegally.
-Sivasaami's elder sister's daughter Mariyamma proposes to Sivasaami, who accepts.
+Sivasaami's elder sister's daughter, Mariyamma, proposes to Sivasaami, who accepts.
 The family also accepts.
-Pandiyan slowly gains Viswanathan's trust and becomes his Mill accountant.
+Pandiyan slowly gains Viswanathan's trust and becomes his mill accountant.